Eli-mas/ResearchProject-RamPressure-EM-JK/README.md

 The overview of what is here:
 * `asy_io`: miscellaneous functions relating to input and output.
 * `cls`: classes that make for convenient scripting and utility across the project.
-    - `analyze`: functions pertinent to the GalaxySeries class grouped modularly by general purpose
+    - `analyze`: functions pertinent to the GalaxySeries class grouped modularly by general purpose.
     - `classes`: classes that provide an interface to data loading, storage, and computation
         + `GalaxyCollection`: classes that aggregate across Galaxy objects.
 For simulation data, the contained GalaxySeries class is central.
 Note: some features of this module have been deprecated by `GalaxySets`
         + `h5`: fully encapsulating interface to h5py API